um-acs/acs_docs/docs/clusters/general-usage/4-projects.rst

 Any University of Miami faculty member or Principal Investigator (PI) can request a new project.
 All members of a project share that project’s resource allocations.

 To join a project, contact the project owner.
-PIs and faculty, request new `IDSC Projects here <https://idsc.miami.edu/project-request>`_ (https://idsc.miami.edu/project-request)
+PIs and faculty, request new `IDSC Projects Request <https://idsc.miami.edu/project-request>`_ (https://idsc.miami.edu/project-request)

 **Using projects in computing jobs**